Start My Answer

 Learn more about these three steps in this video:

-Assert you affirmative defenses against ACS
+Assert your affirmative defenses against ACS

 If ACS can prove you owe them money, you can still get a dismissal based on an affirmative defense.
-An affirmative defense is a legally recognized reason that the case should be dismissed.
+An affirmative defense is a legally recognized reason the case should be dismissed.

 Make the right defense the right way with SoloSuit.